 One of the most successful baits for catching mice is peanut butter.
 Place it on a candy wrapper to enhance the aroma.
-The next best bait is nest making material like cotton wool.
+The next most successful bait is nest making material like cotton wool.
 Remember, mice breed frequently so are always looking for materials to build new nests.

 Successful fishing is mostly about using the right bait, and like fishing, if you don’t use the best bait for catching mice, you may not catch any mice at all.
 It’s true that mice will be attracted to just about any kind of food, but when you use the best bait, you will catch a lot more mice.

-Different types of Victor mouse traps do not really need different baits.
+Different types of mouse traps do not really need different baits.
 What will work for one trap will, by and large, work for all types of traps.
-However, there is one thing that all bait for mouse traps should have in common; they should be sticky, and not solid.
+However, there is one thing that all bait should have in common; they should be sticky, and not solid.

 In Tom and Jerry cartoons the mouse bait is always a traditional chunk of cheddar cheese.
 The main problem with this is that it could be possible for the mouse to steal the cheese without triggering the trap.
 That’s why sticky bait works best.
 Examples of sticky bait include peanut butter, jelly, marshmallows or cream cheese.